Magazine article

 Magazine article on the risks of AI in clinical practice and strategies for safer use.

-Find practice-relevant insights from technical, clinical and guest perspectives
+Join a community exploring insights from technical, clinical, and guest perspectives

-Together, we look at AI from both clinical and technical perspectives, helping you better understand the technology and make informed decisions for your practice.
+Together, we’ll look at AI from both clinical and technical perspectives, helping you better understand the technology and make more informed decisions for your practice.

 Topics covered in next live session